 University coding bootcamps are well-respected because each university puts its name on the coding certificate that graduates receive.
 With its reputation on the line, you can bet that these programs are well-vetted and time-tested for quality.

 For college students (especially in STEM), university coding bootcamps are an excellent way to complete your educational resume if you want to work in tech.
-Plus, your degree and certificate of completion will come from the same place, which saves you time, and often, money.
+Plus, your degree and certificate of completion can come from the same place, which saves you time, and often, money.

 The majority of university bootcamps differ in price regionally, but only by about $1,000 to $3,000.
 The Trilogy model allows students access to a great program at a reasonable price usually between around $10,000 and $13,000.